JoshCheek/8-LoLambda/lecture/071_final.md

 ----------

 So, after all of that, we have our final if statement!
+You can copy it into a file
+and then run that file with node.
 If our booleans work correctly, then it will print "PASS" twice!